-The American Armed Forces Mutual Aid Association ("AAFMAA") is writing to notify you of a recent incident that may have impacted some of your information.
-Although at this time there is no indication that your information has been fraudulently misused in relation to this incident, we are providing you with information about the incident, our response to it, including offering you complimentary credit monitoring, and providing additional measures you can take to protect your information, should you feel it appropriate to do so.
+The American Anthropological Association ("AAA") is writing to notify you of a recent event that may involve some of your information.
+Although at this time there is no indication that your information has been fraudulently misused in relation to this event, we are providing you with information about the event, our response to it, and additional measures you can take to protect your information, should you feel it appropriate to do so.

 What Happened?
-On January 29, 2021, AAFMAA became aware of suspicious activity relating to its systems and immediately launched an investigation to determine the nature and scope of the activity.
-AAFMAA determined that an unauthorized actor gained access to certain AAFMAA systems between January 28, 2021 and January 31, 2021 and removed and/or viewed certain files from our network.
+On March 8, 2021, AAA became aware of suspicious activity relating to one (1) AAA user's email account and immediately launched an investigation to determine the nature and scope of the activity.
+AAA determined that an unknown actor gained access to the user's email account for various periods of time between May 11, 2020 and February 23, 2021.